1998, Train track intersection, University of Memphis, Tennessee.

 I kick at the pigeon.
 He dodges.
 I nudge at him.
 Doesn’t do any good.
 Now he’s poking around the road sign.
 Seems as though we traded spots.
 He keeps one eye on me.
 I was trying to shoo him into the grass alongside the tracks.
 There is a lot of traffic; a train might be coming.

 It’s not the only time this has happened.
-In Pittsburgh, I was walking home after work.
+In Pittsburgh , I was walking home after work.
 It was raining, kind of cold, and I had a backpack on under a green rain poncho.
 I was just enjoying the rainy day and

-I thought about the years this bird lived and how it’s death would mean nothing in the grand scheme of things.
+walking in the cold toward a warm apartment where my wife and our two cats were waiting.
+I was on I thought about the years this bird lived and how it’s death would mean nothing in the grand scheme of things.
 I felt sad and looked for a branch.
 I was going to end its misery.
 There was no branch close by while I searched and silently planned how I would strike the mercy blow.
 I don’t know when it occurred to me that I was going to put the creature out of my misery.

 Because I found myself considering that I had never considered this bird at all—from its life point of view.
 So I went back and squatted down on the sidewalk near the pigeon again.
 My backpack, a carry-over from college days and a convenient way to carry my lunch and a book, held up the poncho, which pulled tight across my shoulders.
 It kept raining.